taimoorzaeem/fcrypt/README.md

 # File-Encryption-and-Decryption-Tool
-A command line tool developed in C to encrypt and decrypt file using a symmetric key.
+A command line tool developed in C to encrypt and decrypt a file using a symmetric key.